-- 2. IRB submission: The chart review project was approved in September 2023 (IRB# CHLA-23-00221) and informed the sample size of 90 participants for the study.
-With the increase from 70 to 90 potential participants, Dr. Barber applied the grant funding to secure a part-time clinical research coordinator (CRC) 1 for this study.
-The bilingual CRC 1 started at the end of January 2024 and has been fundamental in all pre-intervention progress that took place over the last 6 months.
+- 2. IRB approval: The chart review project was approved in September 2023 (IRB# CHLA-23-00221) and informed the sample size of 90 participants for the study.
+With the increase from 70 to 90 potential participants, Dr. Barber applied all ISPAD-JDRF funding to secure a part-time clinical research coordinator (CRC) 1 for this study.
+The bilingual CRC 1 started at the end of January 2024 and has been fundamental in all pre-intervention progress.
 Moreover, there was a review process with the IRB lasting over 100 days for this low-risk study.
-The study was finally approved on 02/29/2024 (IRB# CHLA-23-00298).
-We have not enrolled any patients to this study thus far as all materials to the virtual program must be vetted by various CHLA departments, including Marketing and Communications, Patient Family Education, and IRB.
-Additionally, a full-time PhD student, Milena de Lucca, joined Dr. Barber's research laboratory and will work on her projects as a research fellow until November 2024. - 3.
-Intervention development: The CGM Academy intervention includes two types of materials that needed CHLA branding: an online workbook and the creation of educational videos.
-In the original intervention piloted in the UK, videos were recorded by the principal investigator John Pemberton, RD using videoconference software.
+The study was finally approved on 02/29/2024 (IRB# CHLA-23-00298), pending submission of final intervention materials. - 3.
+Intervention development: The CGM Academy intervention includes two types of materials that needed CHLA branding-an online workbook and the creation of educational videos.
+In the original intervention piloted in the UK, the principal investigator John Pemberton, RD recorded videos using videoconference software.
 Mr. Pemberton gave access to all materials to the CHLA team.
-Dr. Barber and the team secured a CHLA-approved vendor for the video making (WowHow) and initiated video development utilizing 2D video animations on April 4.
-We expect to receive 11 animated videos (Module 1 will have 6 videos, Module 2 will have 5 videos) by the end of July to begin study recruitment in early August 2024.
+Dr. Barber and the team secured a CHLA-approved vendor for the video making (WowHow) and initiated video development utilizing 2D video animations.
+The last six months were used to culturally adapt the original curriculum and develop 2D animations of video content.
+We received 9 animated videos to date and plan to start recruitment in February 2025, upon final IRB approval.